webdados/Shop-as-Client/readme.txt

 * [Developer filter](https://gist.github.com/webdados/de05d48a99063ac25f6462b1dedba2ee) to add custom fields to the automatically filled checkout details;
 * [User Switching](https://wordpress.org/plugins/user-switching/) integration to benefit the fact the customer is logged in and still use our plugin functionalities, like the payment request gateway and seller tracking.
 WooCommerce block-based Checkout compatible.
 * Possibility to start the order with a blank checkout form;
-* Set default values for the "Shop as client" and "Create user" fields;
+* Set default values for the “Shop as client” and “Create user” fields;
 * Option to update the customer details on his profile;
 * Get custom fields from:
 	* [WooCommerce EU VAT Assistant](https://wordpress.org/plugins/woocommerce-eu-vat-assistant/)